 Edit Content

-Iranian President Pezeshkian Holds Rare Call with Saudi Crown Prince Mohammed bin Salman
+Iran’s President Pezeshkian Seeks Unity Against Israel in Call with Saudi Crown Prince

 In a diplomatic development that largely went unnoticed by global media, Iranian President Masoud Pezeshkian held a rare phone call with Saudi Crown Prince Mohammed bin Salman just days ago—marking a new chapter in the evolving relationship between two of the region’s most powerful and historically rivalrous states.